Leigh Woods playground design

 The woodland is a National Nature Reserve and Site of Special Scientific Interest (SSSI).
-It’s the largest block of woodland in the Bristol area and is the home to over 500 veteran and ancient trees.
+It is the largest block of woodland in the Bristol area and is the home to over 500 veteran and ancient trees.
 The aim of the project was to provide a more organic play trail which would attract visitors with a wider age-range and encouraging exploration further into the woods.

-Leigh Woods had previously had a play area that had been decommissioned, which had disappointed visitors and the local community.
-In the preparation of the new wilderness playground, our team at Touchwood had to consider the sensitivities of the natural environment and the local community.
+Leigh Woods previously had a play area that had been decommissioned, which had disappointed visitors and the local community.
+In the preparation of the new wilderness playground, our team at TouchWood had to consider the sensitivities of the natural environment and the local community.
 To ensure minimum disruption to the site during construction, fallen larch wood was gently pulled out of the woods by horses.

 Our team crafted a series of woodland installations which were dispersed throughout the woodland to create a trail to encourage greater exploration and understanding of the natural environment and its history.
 The Leigh Woods playground design features were created to look as though they had grown organically from the landscape.
 There are hollowed out logs to clamber through, a woodland fort and balancing bridge to climb up and a large web style basket swing, which hangs from two of the wood’s old beech trees.